inframarauder/infra-automation-lambdas/README.md

-# aws-cleanup-lambda
+# tf-cloud-destoy-lambda

-A lambda function cron job to run daily at 5.30AM IST (12.00AM UTC) to cleanup AWS resources (EC2 instances).
-The resources eligible for cleanup must have the tag `AutoCleanup` with value `true`.
+This is an AWS Lambda function that will trigger a destroy run on Terraform Cloud.
+It is deployed as a cron job and runs everyday at 5.30AM IST.

+- searches for all workspaces with the tag `auto-destroy` in the organization
+- checks if the workspace has any resources
+- triggers a destroy run if the workspace has resources